STAY IN THE HIMALAYAN MOUNTAINS

 Under provisions of the PVP law and regulations growers and home gardeners can grow, and save seed for their own future planting, any legally purchased protected variety they wish.

-How is protection of the plant variety enforced?
+How are the plant variety laws enforced?

 The owner of a protected variety may bring civil action against persons infringing on his or her rights.